DesislavaAndreeva/Lexer/README.md

 # General info

+University evaluation project in formal languages and language processors

+# Description

 Lexical analysis is the first phase of a compiler.
 It takes the modified source code from language preprocessors that are written in the form of sentences.
 The lexical analyzer breaks these syntaxes into a series of tokens, by removing any whitespace or comments in the source code.

 If the lexical analyzer finds a token invalid, it generates an error.
 The lexical analyzer works closely with the syntax analyzer.
 It reads character streams from the source code, checks for legal tokens, and passes the data to the syntax analyzer when it demands.